teotsi/kotidostories/README.md

 After that, just run `python -m run` for now.

 To enable password reset via email, set Environment Variables `EMAIL_FOR_FLASK` and `EMAIL_PASS` for your OS.
 They are not included in the configuration for obvious reasons.
+Also, you wil need to set `PIC_FLASK` to the project subfolder in your current working directory.
+For example, if your file tree looks something like `projects/kotidostories/...`, and you are working on `projects`, then `PIC_FLASK` should be set to `kotidostories`.
+It is not necessary, but otherwise pictures will most likely not be served as intended.

-To skip Travis/CI tests, just add [ci skip] at the end of your commit message.
+To skip Travis/CI tests, just add `[ci skip]` at the end of your commit message.